After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Legacy Product Development

-Every experience we design together has a dual purpose—creating extraordinary Convention moments while developing tourism products you can market long-term.
+Every experience we design together has a dual purpose - creating extraordinary Convention moments while developing tourism products you can market long-term.
 Convention participants essentially become product testers, helping perfect experiences that will attract high-value visitors for years to come.
-It's sustainable tourism development through collaborative innovation.
+It is sustainable tourism development through collaborative innovation.

 Your local guides receive world-class training integrated into programme delivery, creating lasting professional capacity building that benefits your entire tourism sector.